fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-but `OrdSeq` has no typeclass instances so it is only useful for building up an
+`OrdSeq` has no typeclass instances so it is only useful for incrementally
-ordered sequence.
-We can extract the underlying `FingerTree` if needed.
+building up an ordered sequence, with duplicates.
+We can access the underlying
+`FingerTree` when needed.

+#### `Cord`

-But the most common use of `FingerTree` is as an efficient intermediate holder
+The most common use of `FingerTree` is as an efficient intermediate holder for
-for `String` representations in `Show`.
-Building a single `String` can be
+`String` representations in `Show`.
+Building a single `String` can be thousands
-thousands of times faster than the default `case class` implementation of nested
+of times faster than the default `case class` implementation of nested
 `.toString`, which builds a `String` for every layer in the ADT.

 {lang="text"}